A Caffeine Fiend’s Guide to Melbourne’s Laneways

 Flaneur through the mazes of arcades and laneways and let yourself be seduced by the coffee bean aroma from the many, sometimes hidden, al fresco coffee shops.

 Some of them can be tricky to find, even for locals, so without further ado – here are the best spots for the perfect flat-white.
+Make sure you found them when staying at nearby Ovolo Laneways in Melbourne.

 Cup of Truth